-The Council has nominated a number of senior officers to perform the role of the strategic commander and who has the overall responsibility for the Council's response to a major incident, emergency event or situation.
+The council has nominated a number of senior officers to perform the role of the strategic commander and who has the overall responsibility for the council's response to a major incident, emergency event or situation.

-This officer chairs the Council Gold Group (CGG) within the Council, inviting local partner organisations and agencies as appropriate
+This officer chairs the Council Gold Group (CGG) within the council, inviting internal members of staff as appropriate.

-Attends the Metropolitan Police Service Strategic Coordination Group (SCG) meetings in a pan-London incident, or may delegate this role to LLAG by agreement.
+Council Gold attends the Strategic Coordination Group (SCG) meetings in a pan-London incident, or may delegate this role to LLAG by agreement.